NGFW Clusters

 All of the interfaces of both chassis are representable and controllable on a

-firewall is a non-leader node.
-In an NGFW cluster, the firewalls are logically
+firewall is a nonleader node.
+In an NGFW cluster, the firewalls are logically merged

-merged into one logical firewall from the control plane and management perspective.
+into one logical firewall from the control plane and management perspective.
+They

-They have a single routing domain.
-The NGFW cluster replaces legacy HA pairs and
+have a single routing domain.
+The NGFW cluster replaces legacy HA pairs and legacy

-legacy HA clustering, which aren't available on PA-7500 Series firewalls (whether in
+HA clustering, which are not available on PA-7500 Series firewalls (whether in an

-You must use Panorama to configure the PA-7500 Series firewalls for an NGFW cluster.
+NGFW cluster or not).Use Panorama to configure the PA-7500 Series firewalls for an NGFW cluster.
+The first

-The first node you assign to the cluster automatically becomes Node 1.
-After you
+node you assign to the cluster automatically becomes Node 1.
+After you assign a node

-assign a node to a cluster, you can't configure the node locally, but must use
+to a cluster, you can't configure the node locally, but must use Panorama.
+Place all

-Panorama.
-All PA-7500 Series firewalls in a cluster should be placed in the same
+PA-7500 Series firewalls in a cluster in the same template stack.

-NGFW cluster nodes must have the Advanced Routing Engine enabled; the legacy routing
+NGFW cluster nodes must have the Advanced Routing Engine enabled; they don't support

 Unlike interfaces outside of an NGFW cluster, interfaces on firewalls in a cluster